loeredami/DamiBytes/README.md

 If you want to brute force a program, or some working byte code, a good starting point would be the ext instruction for loading in a dll.
 Or the func instruction for loading a function from the dll.

 # Build
-build it in the *folder* `github.com/loeredami/DamiBytes` with `go build .`, you may require to check the `go.mod` for installing some little packages nobody can ever be bothered writing themselves.
+Build it in the *folder* `github.com/loeredami/DamiBytes` with `go build .`, you may require to check the `go.mod` for installing some little packages nobody can ever be bothered writing themselves.
 Except of course those who wrote the package.

 # Funding
 As transparency of financing for LoereDami Studios was a concern, here is how we barely finance ourselves: